alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 ### Game Flow and level structure ###

-The game is made up of multiple short levels, which are organised in sections.
-Each section represents a freezer compartment and has a different theme: vegetables, ice creams, pizza,...
+The game is made up of multiple short levels, which are organised in worlds.
+Currently, two worlds are planned.

-The first few levels only have the basic jump mechanic and normal blocks; new level and sections will gradually introduce more mechanics and combine them.

-To be discussed: order of introduction of additional elements
+**World 1** contains:
+- Tutorial levels for the jump action
+- A very easy level with only the jump action allowed
+- Tutorials and easy levels introducing the other actions in the following order: wall jump, ground pound, dash
+- Levels with static spikes
+- Levels introducing the breakable platforms
+- Levels introducing falling spikes
+- Levels using static spikes, breakable platforms and falling spikes at the same time

+**World 2** contains:
+- Levels containing heatable platforms, moving obstacles and movable objects (order still to be determined)

 Levels must be completed sequentially (it is necessary to complete a level to be able to access the following ones).
 The player can select which level to play from a level map and can select to replay a previously completed level.